letienthanh364/thesis-blockchain/api-gateway/README.md

 1. **Generate the admin Ed25519 keypair** (used to sign VCs and populate `ADMIN_PUBLIC_KEY`).
    ```bash
    openssl genpkey -algorithm Ed25519 -out admin_ed25519_sk.pem

    openssl pkey -in admin_ed25519_sk.pem -pubout -outform DER | tail -c 32 | base64 > admin_public_key.b64
    ```
    Copy the single line from `admin_public_key.b64` into `.env` as `ADMIN_PUBLIC_KEY=...`.
 Keep `admin_ed25519_sk.pem` safe—you will use it to sign VCs.

-2. **Prepare trainer MSP folders.** For every node that might participate, create a directory under `organizations/peerOrganizations/org1.nebula.com/users/<fabric-client-id>/msp`.
-The `<fabric-client-id>` must match `trainer-<nodeId>` once lowercased and sanitized.
-You can either:
+2. **Prepare trainer identities.** For every node that might participate:
-   - Copy one of the sample users (e.g., `User1@org1.nebula.com`) and rename the folder, or
+   - Create an MSP folder under `organizations/peerOrganizations/org1.nebula.com/users/<fabric-client-id>/msp`.
+The `<fabric-client-id>` must match `trainer-<nodeId>` once lowercased and sanitized (copy one of the sample users or enroll via Fabric CA).
-   - Enroll a real identity via Fabric CA and place the resulting `msp/` structure there.
+   - Generate an Ed25519 keypair that the trainer will use for runtime JWTs **and** as the `public_key` stored on-chain:
+     ```bash
+     openssl genpkey -algorithm Ed25519 -out trainer-node-001_sk.pem

+     openssl pkey -in trainer-node-001_sk.pem -pubout -outform DER | tail -c 32 | base64 > trainer-node-001_public_key.b64
+     ```
+     The base64 string goes into the `/auth/register-trainer` payload.
+Keep the private key PEM safe—it will be referenced as `TRAINER_PRIVATE_KEY` when minting JWTs.

-3. **Issue a VC for each trainer.** Build the helper tool and sign the credential JSON with the admin private key:
+3. **Admin issues a VC for each trainer.** Build the helper tool and sign the credential JSON with the admin private key (`admin_ed25519_sk.pem`).
+The admin hands this signed VC to the trainer, who will include it during registration:
    ```bash
    cd api-gateway/api
    go build ./cmd/vctool